-Unclear about its heroine's psyche or soul, the film provides very few clues about the meaning of Africa for Dinesen and how the exotic locale made her the kind of writer and woman she later became.
+The narrative is vague about its heroine’s psyche or soul, providing few clues about the meaning of Africa for Dinesen and how the exotic locale made her the kind of writer and woman that she later became.

 Nor does “Out of Africa” work as a passionate love story, for two reasons.
 Robert Redford’s part, as the white hunter who comes and go as he pleases, is underwritten, and there is no chemistry between him and Streep.
 For example, the scene in which Redford shampoos Streep’s hair in the outdoors is done in such detached manner that fails to generate any heat.